-In a prospective, double-blind, randomized, placebo-controlled, two-phase, cross-over study (Dinning et al., 2015, included in the Thaha et al. [2015] systematic review) the authors evaluated the efficacy of treatment with SNS for slow transit constipation.
+In a prospective, double-blind, randomized, placebo-controlled, two-phase, cross-over study [Dinning et al., 2015, included in the Pauwels et al. 2021 systematic review, and the Thaha et al. (2015) systematic review] the authors evaluated the efficacy of treatment with SNS for slow transit constipation.
 To carry out the analysis, three weeks of PNE were started in all individuals; out of the 59 individuals eligible for the study, 55 received permanent SNS implantation.
 After permanent implantation, participants were randomized to a sub-sensory/sham group for three weeks each, then randomized again to the suprasensory/sham group for three weeks each.
 A 2- week washout period took place between each arm.
-The primary outcome measure was the number of individuals who reported a bowel movement associated with a feeling of complete evacuation on more than two days a week for at least two of three weeks.
+The primary outcome measure was the number of individuals who reported a bowel movement associated with a feeling of complete evacuation more than two days a week for at least two of three weeks.
 Additionally, stool diaries were kept, and QoL was measured after each arm.
 The study resulted in no significant changes in QoL scores, and the number of individuals who satisfied the primary outcome measure did not differ between suprasensory (30%) and sham (21%) stimulations.
 Comparable results were seen between sub-sensory (25%) and sham (25%) stimulations.
 The authors concluded that SNS did not improve the frequency of complete bowel movements over the three-week active period for individuals with refractory slow transit constipation.

-An extensive review regarding the efficacy of SNS for individuals with constipation (Thomas et al., 2013, included in Pauwels et al. [2021] systematic review) resulted in the evaluation of 13 published studies.
-Included in the review were those studies reporting the clinical outcome of SNS for constipation.
+An extensive review regarding the efficacy of SNS for individuals with constipation by Thomas et al. (2013) evaluated 13 published studies.
+The review included studies reporting the clinical outcome of SNS for constipation.
 Of the thirteen studies, 10 involved adult subjects and included two double-blind crossover studies and three retrospective reviews.
 The authors discovered in the evidence reviewed that the research has been primarily small, low-level evidence studies with short follow-ups.
-Additionally, the studies' size and the reported inconsistent outcomes pose difficulty in performing meaningful summative data analysis.
-From the review, the authors concluded that SNS might be an effective treatment for constipation; however, more extensive clinical and cost-effectiveness studies which compare SNS to alternative treatments are required to determine its efficacy for constipation.
+Additionally, the studies' size and the reported inconsistent outcomes pose difficulty performing meaningful summative data analysis.
+From the review, the authors concluded that SNS might be an effective treatment for constipation; however, more extensive clinical and cost-effectiveness studies that compare SNS to alternative treatments are required to determine its efficacy for constipation.